matloff/TidyverseSkeptic/README.md

 recipient of the 2017 Ziegel Award.

-But it goes far beyond that; I really am intensely interested in how people learn, from little kids to older adults.
+But it goes far beyond that; I really am intensely interested in how people learn, from children to middle-aged adults.
 Among other things, I've taught English As a Second Language to immigrant adults, most of whom have had less than a high school education.